-We are playing this game to illustrate, to show, how much we share in common.
-We are Indigenous People who have always been here for thousands of years, or we have come to this country from somewhere else to start a new life or were forced to leave.
-Whatever the circumstance, for most of us there is that first person in our family to come to these shores.
+"We are playing this game to illustrate, to show, how much we share in common.
+Except for Indigenous People who have always been here for thousands of years, we have all come to this country from somewhere else to start a new life.
+For most of us there is that first person in our family to come to these shores.

-Each class plays the game in a different area of the Park.
-Students and their teacher stand in a circle.
-Students listen to the statement and respond by either stepping forward or staying in place.
+Instructions: Students listen to the statement and respond by either stepping forward or staying in place.